 Principal Areas of Practice:

-James has siginficant experience and expertise as a lawyer in the wine industry.
+James has significant experience and expertise as a lawyer in the wine industry.

 Although James has done work for almost half of the 20 biggest wine companies in Australia, the firm’s clients are mostly medium to large, privately-owned businesses.
-These include Brown Brothers, Estates & Wines (Domaine Chandon, Cape Mentelle, Cloudy Bay), Fowles Wines, Fratelli Wines, Hollick Wines, Innocent Bystander / Giant Steps, Kirby Family Investments (Yabby Lake, Heathcote Estate), Moorooduc Estate, Oakridge, Pernod Ricard Winemakers, Pizzini Wines, Shelmerdine Vineyards, Shut The Gate, Spring Vale Vineyard, Swish Wines (Wilderness Estate, Saltire, Tin Soldier), Taylor’s Wines, The ARH Australian Wine Co (Paringa Vineyards, 3 Rings), Tulloch, and Ten Minutes by Tractor.
+These include Akarua, All Saints Estate, Austins & Co, Boat O’Craigo, Brash Higgins, Estates & Wines (Domaine Chandon, Cape Mentelle, Cloudy Bay), Dal Zotto, Fowles Wines, Foxey’s Hangout, Fratelli Wines, Hollick Wines, Giant Steps, Kirby Family Investments (Yabby Lake, Heathcote Estate), Moorooduc Estate, Oakridge, Pernod Ricard Winemakers (Orlando Wyndham, Jacob’s Creek), Pizzini Wines, Rob Dolan Wines, Shelmerdine Vineyards, Shut The Gate, Spring Vale Vineyard, Swish Wines, Taylor’s Wines, The ARH Australian Wine Co (Paringa Vineyards, 3 Rings), Tulloch, Ten Minutes by Tractor, and Winemaking Tasmania.
 The firm also acts for numerous overseas producers, and smaller wineries and grape growers.
-The industry bodies which James has advised include Wine Australia, the Winemakers Federation of Australia, Wine Grape Growers Association, New Zealand Winegrowers and Wine Industry of Tasmania.
+The industry bodies which James has advised include Wine Australia, the Winemakers Federation of Australia, Wine Grape Growers Association, New Zealand Winegrowers, Hunter Valley Wine Tourism, King Valley Winegrowers, and Wine Industry of Tasmania.

 James was a member of the inaugural “Future Leaders” program to establish a succession plan for the Australian wine industry.
-He is Vice-President of the Winemakers Federation of Australia (WFA) and Chair of WFA’s Small Winemakers Membership Committee, and a Board member of Wine Victoria.
-He sat on Wine Australia’s Legislation Review Committee, and was a Member of the Wine Industry Code of Conduct Administration Committee.
+He served as Vice-President of the Winemakers Federation of Australia (WFA) and Chair of WFA’s Small Winemakers Membership Committee, and was a founding Board member of Wine Victoria (serving for 11 years).
+He sits on Wine Australia’s Legislation Review Committee, and was a Member of the Wine Industry Code of Conduct Administration Committee.